timplourde/js-components/README.md

 This was just an introduction.
 There are many more things you can do to optimize your solution such as:

 * Mix and match some of these techniques.
+For example, you can provide support for manual event delegation AND Postal if it's available.
 * Add some additional logic inside your components to insulate you from taking many direct dependencies on these third party libraries.
 * Use inheritance to reduce boilerplate code.